ncatlab/nlab-content/pages/5/4/6/4/4645/content.md

   \,.
 $$

-Demanding that all such diagrams exist is therefore demanding that we have on 1-morphisms a compositon operation with inverses in $K$.
+Demanding that all such diagrams exist is therefore demanding that we have on 1-morphisms a composition operation with inverses in $K$.

 In order for this to qualify as an $\infty$-groupoid, this composition operation needs to satisfy an [[associativity law]] up to [[2-morphism]]s, which means that we can find the relevant [[associahedron]]s in $K$.
 These in turn need to be connected by _pentagonators_ and ever so on.
 It is a nontrivial but true and powerful fact, that it turns out that all these [[coherence]] conditions are captured by generalizing the above conditions to all dimensions in the evident way: